 - a conceptual framework mapping the skills and knowledge required for understanding civic statistics (June 2017)

-- dynamic visualisation tools running on laptops and mobile devices, into which educators can insert local data (June 2016 to August 2018)
+- a review of dynamic visualisation tools running on laptops and mobile devices (February 2018)

 This project has been funded with support from the European Commission.
 These contents reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.